Approach me, stranger. Nothing in my story— Michael Coy

 3. Memento Mori And Church

 This idea of “keeping death in mind” spread with the growing influence of the Church.
-In 2nd-century, the Christian writer Tertullian’s version of the triumphal parade described the slave as whispering, “Respice post te.
+In the 2nd-century, the Christian writer Tertullian’s version of the triumphal parade described the slave as whispering, “Respice post te.
 Hominem te memento.” (“Look after you [to the time after your death] and remember you’re [only] a man.”).

 In European devotional literature, Ars Moriendi (“The Art of Dying”) was the first Medieval text on dying and preparing for death.
-It was published around 1415, probably at the request of the Council of Constance, Germany.
+It was published around 1415 CE, probably at the request of the Council of Constance, Germany.
 It offered practical advice on the rites and procedures of a good death and how to “die well.”

 Ars Moriendi was a much-needed response by the Roman Catholic Church to the horrific effects of the Black Death.
 The first chapter of Ars Moriendi explains the good side of death and assures the dying person it is nothing to be afraid of.